micro-bitwise/micro-bitwise.github.io/_tutorials/crypto.md

 ## Main Activity

-In the [main activity](/tutorial/crypto-student-main), students will work in teams of two and then four, implementing their own cipher and attempting to break those of their partners.
+In the [main activity](/tutorial/crypto-student-main), students will learn about substitution ciphers by making and breaking basic shift cipher messaging protocols.
+Students should be placed in teams of two, implementing their own cipher and attempting to break the code of another group.